bstefanescu/qutejs/web/doc/docs/components.md

 ## Mounting ViewModel Components

 A **Root Component** can be attached to the DOM by **mounting** it.
-When mounting a component all the components refered by the template will be recursivelly instantiated and mounted too.
+When mounting a component all the components referred by the template will be recursively instantiated and mounted too.

 When a child component is mounted through the template of a parent component, it will be initialized with the attributes specified in the template on the component tag.
 These attributes will be bound to [component properties](#/model/properties).
-Child components are automatically instantiated and mouinted when the parent component is mounted.
+Child components are automatically instantiated and mounted when the parent component is mounted.

 **Root components** must be **instantiated** and **mounted** manually.
 When manually instantiating a component you can still specify the **attributes** to be bound on properties (as the component was instantiated through a component tag).
 This can be done by passing a **second argument to the ViewModel constructor**, which is mapping attribute names to attribute values.

 To mount a component instance you need to use the **`mount(elOrId, insertBefore)`** function.

-Both arguments are optionals.
+Both arguments are optional.

 1. **elOrId** - The first argument is either a DOM element or an DOM element ID which specify the target element where to insert the component
 2. **insertBefore** - The second argument is a boolean which if true the component will be inserted before the target element.
 If false (i.e. the default) the component element will be appended to the target element.